 Five grams of net carbs per serving — not as much as you assumed, huh?

-This is great news for ketoers because you need to pay special attention to micronutrients on keto to avoid deficiencies.
+This is great news for keto dieters because you need to pay special attention to micronutrients on keto to avoid deficiencies.
 Adding vegetables like jicama to your diet will help you get these crucial vitamins and minerals, along with their health benefits.

 Health Benefits of Jicama

-One of the key benefits of jicama is that it can improve gut health thanks to its abundance of fiber.
+Along with the high jicama nutrition value, one of the key benefits is that it can improve gut health thanks to its abundance of fiber.

 But what makes the fiber found in jicama different from the fiber in other vegetables?
-Jicama’s fiber contains inulin.
+In a word, inulin.

-This means jicama is good for your gut, immune system, and heart, but is it keto-friendly?
+Jicama is good for your gut, immune system, and heart.
+But is it keto-friendly?

 To determine whether or not jicama fits into your ketogenic diet, you have to take a look at the net carb count per serving.